HOZAIFAN/HackTheBox-WriteUps./Hathor/readme.md

 This confirmed both `AutoIt3_x64.exe` and `Bginfo64.exe` ran regularly.
 AutoIt ran for about 30 seconds, followed by Bginfo for 10 seconds, with the cycle repeating every 3-5 minutes.
 These scheduled tasks were perfect targets for a hijacking attack.

-## Phase 4: Testing File Overwrite Permissions
+## Testing File Overwrite Permissions

 Our first thought was to directly overwrite the executables, but we needed to test if we had permission: